The Web address of this

 checklist.
 The more you practice and tailor these options, the more

-special meaning to you.
+special meaning for you.

 full responsibility for communicating effectively.
 Kids don't